maniyammai/joomla-console-backup/README.md

 Writing your own plugin
 -----------------------

 It's very easy to add custom commands to the tool.
 We recommended installing this plugin on your local setup and then starting off from there.
+You can find a step-by-step description on our documentation page.

 A few pointers to help you get started:

 1. All plugins are installed in the `plugins` directory.
 If you installed joomla-console globally you'll find this directory at `~/.composer/vendor/joomlatools/joomla-console/plugins`

-1. All commands must be in the `Joomlatools\Console\Command` namespace or they won't be found.
+1. All commands must be put in the `Foo\Console\Command` namespace or they won't be found, where `Foo` can be any vendor name.
 Make sure to setup the [autoload mapping](https://getcomposer.org/doc/04-schema.md#autoload) according to the composer specs.

 1. If you are developing a new plugin make sure to register it manually in Composer's `autoload_namespaces.php` file in the `plugins/vendor/composer` directory.
 Also add it to the composer.json file in the `plugins` directory or the joomla-console tool will not be able to load it.
 Once published via Packagist this will all be done automatically when you install it.